daveio/belt/NOTES.md

   - Time to expiry from WHOIS
   - Nameserver lookup from WHOIS
 - Audio files
-  - Get sample rate and bit depth
+  - Get sample rate and bit-depth

 ### Planned